toekneeta/UCSDCourseSearch/README.md

 - You must have an Azure account and be able to log in.

 #### Publishing the Docker Image
-Execute the following commands to build and publish the Docker image:
+Execute the following commands to build and publish the Docker image: (replace names with your own)
 0. **Login to Docker Hub and create a Repository**
 1. **Build the Docker Image:**
    ```sh